ppy/osu-wiki/news/2019/2019-09-30-project-loved-week-of-september-29th.md

 From everyone on the Project Loved team, we hope you enjoyed this week's selection, and are looking forward to the next!
 The winning beatmaps will hit the [Loved beatmap listing](https://osu.ppy.sh/beatmapsets?s=loved) sometime next week and will be announced via [@osugame on Twitter](https://twitter.com/osugame).

-In addition to all of the Loved captains that choose the maps and write the descriptions, make sure to thank ::Noffy::{ user=1541323 }, [PsychoStatic](https://osu.ppy.sh/users/7291594), ::huu::{ user=6044237 } and [Ephemeral](https://osu.ppy.sh/users/102335) for their miscellaneous help in managing Project Loved.
+In addition to all of the Loved captains that choose the maps and write the descriptions, make sure to thank ::Noffy::{ user=1541323 }, ::PsychoStatic::{ user=7291594 }, ::huu::{ user=6044237 } and ::Ephemeral::{ user=102335 } for their miscellaneous help in managing Project Loved.

 If you have any suggestions for beatmaps to be added to the Loved category, please submit them using the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdbgHOVqMF8wQQKSdddW1JhC10ff6C7fb4JbEW7PBQTn9gAqg/viewform)!
 You can view the current submissions on the corresponding [Google sheet](https://docs.google.com/spreadsheets/d/1HgHwtO3kIzT8R4ocEJMZTosADrGJRJOFL-TZI97tZS4/edit#gid=0).
 For osu!mania, please use [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSeaGfoQNGMqw4qQcqRPItUZILh2fGwJR6ly6cZNY9OWPXkFhw/viewform) and [this Google sheet](https://docs.google.com/spreadsheets/d/1sjkTwUSvQ5Me-6rK61rToTg2bU-yX9X29CXdzttvhtM/edit) instead.